Rohit-M-Roy/STSKart-Java-Rest-API-project-/README.md

-<h1 align="center">Hi 👋, I'm Yash Bhatter</h1>
+<h1 align="center">SellerToCart</h1>
-<h2 align="center">A Passionate Java Backend Developer with hands-on experience in designing, developing projects.
-Adept at learning, unlearning, and relearning.</h2>
+<h2 align="center">A Backend project providing Rest Api for online shopping application.
+The Api can perform all the crud operation with customer validation on every step.</h2>